 Gajeel Redfox of Fairy Tail starts off as a member of the Phantom Lord Guild, one of the most powerful guilds around.
 While there's naturally a lot of infighting between the guilds of Fiore, the Phantom Lord Guild takes the conflict a step too far by attacking members of the Fairy Tail Guild and hanging them from a tree.

 Scar is probably one of the most well-developed characters in Fullmetal Alchemist: Brotherhood.
-He starts off as a serial killer who targets State Alchemists.
+He starts off as a villain who targets State Alchemists.
 Without context, this makes him seem like a monster - with context, it gets more complicated.
 State Alchemists nearly wiped out his people, the Ishvalans, and destroyed their homeland.
 Despite belonging to a religion that preaches peace, Scar considers genocide to be a worthy reason for revenge.